 Read our full Ribble Hybrid AL e review

-The WAU Bike is an electric bike with remarkable range – able to travel up to 215 miles with an additional power pack attached, so you can forget range anxiety even on long leisure rides.
+The WAU Bike is an electric bike with remarkable range – able to travel up to an incredible 215 miles with an additional power pack attached, so you can forget range anxiety even on long leisure rides.
 That longevity also makes it a solid choice for commuters, meaning you only need to charge it up on the weekend.

 The rear hub motor is smooth to pick up, whichever of the five pedal-assisted modes you choose, and you can easily switch between them when facing a hill or a flat.